 - There are hazards in the trail closure area during and outside working construction activities.

-The Luce Line State Trail (DNR) and Luce Line Trail (Three Rivers Park District) in the Plymouth area will be closed for utility work between Co Rd 101 and Berkshire Lane N, east of I-494 , beginning Dec.
-1, 2017 and ending late spring 2018.
+The Luce Line State Trail (DNR) and Luce Line Trail (Three Rivers Park District) in the Plymouth area will be closed for utility work between Co Rd 101 and Berkshire Lane N, east of I-494 , until early summer.
 Xcel Energy will be reconstructing two existing 115 kilovolt transmission lines running along the trail.
 For the safety of everyone, no public access to the trail will be allowed.
 The DNR’s Vicksburg Lane parking lot will also be closed.

 For questions on the closure and project please call Xcel Energy at 612-330-6078 or visit the project website.